-\mysubsubsection{Computation reuse (partial during processing a model layer)} UCNN \cite{hegde2018ucnn} leverages repetition of weights by forming the activation groups that share the same weight and then multiplying summation of activations with the shared value of the weight.
-Moreover, it also leverages reuse of the activation sub-groups i.e., memoization of the partial summations of activations that can repeatedly appear across different filters.
-For example, as Fig. \ref{fig::weight-similarity-UCNN}(a) depicts, weight values $A$ and $C$ can be shared among corresponding activation groups and, after summing corresponding activations, it takes only one multiplication each for processing the partial product.
-In producing activation groups (local summations), subgroups like (r+s) can be reused with memoization.
-Since each filter $m$ can have $U$ number of unique values, it requires indexing different numbers of unique weights and activation groups (summations) for calculating each output activation.
-Indirection tables can map locations of each activation that correspond to the unique weight of a filter.
-For example, indirection table for input activation provides indices iiT[m,i,0]...iiT[m,i,grpsize(m,i)-1] that correspond to the activations to be multiplied by a shared weight with index wiT[m,i] ($i^{th}$ unique weight in filter $m$).
-Fig. \ref{fig::weight-similarity-UCNN}(b) shows modifications in the PE datapath for buffering such indices of the shared weights and grouped activations.
-After iteratively accumulating activations within a group, the summation is fed into a multiplier for calculating partial output for an output activation.
-For calculating the summation of activations within a group, streamed inputs can be also accumulated with memoized activation sub-groups.
-UCNN reported up to 17\%--24\% area overhead for PE enhancements and 1.8$\times$ speedup for CNNs as compared to the baseline accelerator that stored tensors in RLC-5b format and processed tensors in a dense format without exploiting weight repetition.
+\mysubsubsection{Computation reuse (partial during processing a layer)} UCNN \cite{hegde2018ucnn} leverages the repetition of weights by forming activation groups (summations of activations) that share the same weight.
+It also reuses activation sub-groups, i.e., memoizes partial summations of activations that can repeatedly appear across different filters.
+Fig. \ref{fig::weight-similarity-UCNN}(a) illustrates an example.
+Weights $A$ and $C$ can be shared among corresponding activation groups.
+For producing activation groups, subgroups like (r+s) can be reused with memoization.
+So, an output activation is calculated by indexing a unique weight value and corresponding activation groups.
+Indirection tables provide indices of the unique weight and grouped activations.
+Fig. \ref{fig::weight-similarity-UCNN}(b) shows corresponding modifications in the PE datapath.
+UCNN reported up to 24\% area overhead for a PE and 1.8$\times$ speedup for CNNs as compared to execution on a baseline accelerator without exploiting weight repetition.